Skilling Queenslanders for Work initiative

 What have we achieved so far?

-SQW represents a significant investment of $430 million over six years to 2020-21 to support up to 54,500 disadvantaged Queenslanders, into work through a suite of targeted skills and training programs.
-As at 30 June 2020, $377.44 million has been invested state-wide under SQW to provide nationally recognised training, skills development and job opportunities to 63,129 people.
+SQW represents a significant investment to support up to 54,500 disadvantaged Queenslanders, into work through a suite of targeted skills and training programs.
+SQW continues to exceed milestones with the target of assisting 54,500 disadvantaged Queenslanders into work reached early, in October 2020, eight months earlier than anticipated.
+As at 28 February 2021, $442.67 million has been committed to date under SQW with $388.28 million actual expenditure.
+All funds are now fully committed.
+State-wide SQW has provide nationally recognised training, skills development and job opportunities to 71,002 people.
+To date, 57,368 people have been assisted under SQW with 35,316 gaining jobs.

 What is next?

 This initiative will continue to provide training, skills development and employment based opportunities to women affected by domestic and family violence.
-SQW is currently funded until 30 June 2021, and approved projects will continue to be delivered into 2022.
+Currently, funding for SQW is until June 2021, though projects will continue to be delivered into 2022.

 What difference will we make?